National Film Award for Best Non-Feature Film

 The National Film Award for Best Non-Feature Film is one of the National Film Awards presented annually by the National Film Development Corporation of India.
-It is one of several awards presented for non-feature films and awarded with Swarna Kamal (Golden Lotus).
+It is one of several awards presented for non-feature films (including documentaries, short films, etc) and awarded with Swarna Kamal (Golden Lotus).

 The award was instituted in 1953, at 1st National Film Awards and awarded annually for short films produced in the year across the country, in all Indian languages.

 Winners

 Award includes 'Swarna Kamal' (Golden Lotus) and cash prize.
 Following are the award winners over the years: